Travel to Australia

 Qantas (www.qantas.com) is Australia's flag carrier airline and operates routes between Australia and the UK, USA, China, Japan, Thailand, South Africa, Philippines, New Zealand, Hong Kong, Chile, Singapore and Canada.

 The cheapest time of year to fly is generally in the window between the end of Easter and the beginning of July, which coincides with the onset of winter in Australia.
-Bear in mind that if travelling from Europe or the UK, your plane needs to stop somewhere en route – Singapore, Hong Kong, Taiwan, Japan and Dubai are all commonly used.
-Qantas will offer a non-stop service between London and Australia from March 2018.
+Bear in mind that there is only a non-stop flight from London to Perth.
+For travelling to other destinations in Australia from Europe, your plane needs to stop somewhere en route – Singapore, Hong Kong, Taiwan, Japan and Dubai are all commonly used.

 Budget airlines such as Tigerair (www.tigerairways.com) offer flights to Australia from South East Asia.

 To Brisbane: from London - 22 to 24 hours (including stopover); Los Angeles - 13 hours; New York - 22 hours 30 minutes (including stopover).

 To Melbourne: from London - 22 hours 30 minutes (including stopover); Los Angeles - 14 hours 30 minutes; New York - 23 hours (including stopover).

 To Perth: from London - 19 hours 30 minutes (including stopover); New York - 25 hours (including stopover); Los Angeles - 22 hours (including stopover).

 To Sydney: from London - 22 hours (including stopover); New York - 24 hours (including stopover); Los Angeles - 15 hours (non-stop).